No Tags Found!

 ii) Closure of units, reduced operations, lay-off

-iii) Termination-all or few on selective basis
+iii) Termination - all or few on a selective basis

-v) Notices, Compensation etc.
+v) Notices, Compensation, etc.

-vi) Reinstatement when resumed, continuity of service etc.
+vi) Reinstatement when resumed, continuity of service, etc.

 From India, Bangalore